Ideation: Generating Business Ideas

 Moving from Idea to Validation

-Once you've selected your idea:
+Once you have selected your idea:

 Example: "I believe busy professionals have trouble eating healthy at lunch and would pay $15/day for delivered healthy meals at their desk."

-Step 2: Identify assumptions List everything that must be true for this to work:
+Step 2: identify assumptions.
+List everything that must be true for this to work:

 • People eat lunch at their desk